Search This Blog

 Parenting Lessons: Managing for Happiness while focusing on Relevance

 I had a friend visiting my family.
 With a smaller child who was requiring some attention for food and later for occupying time, both my friend and I were readjusting to ensure that the child stayed happy.
 After the child had its food, we were showing the limited toys I had or the TV shows the child saw.
-The friend ensured that both the toys or the shows were relevant and age-appropriate.
+The friend ensured that both the toys or the shows were relevant and age appropriate.
 After my friend left, I was thinking about how parents had that innate thought process of managing for happiness while delivering playful things with meaning!
 We understand that people learn when they are happy.
 That learning is channeled for relevance for value.
-But, how much we practice this "Managing for happiness while focusing on relevance" in managing ourselves, our team, our products, etc.?
+But how much do we practice this "Managing for happiness while focusing on relevance" in managing ourselves, our team, our products, etc.?

-If experience had taught me one thing, then, that is that we don't see things as they are but we see things as we are.
+If experience had taught me one thing, then, that is that we don't see things as they are, but we see things as we are.
 We put our own lens through which we see everything!
 This is the reason why people with scientific facts and evidence claim there is global warming and then others refute it because of extreme cold and snow in unpredictable places!
 The truth does not lie but we see the portion of the truth and not the entire truth!
-Good managers and great leaders see beyond the abstraction and see where things could be!
+Good managers and great leaders see beyond abstraction and see where things could be!
 Whether it is people for skills and competency improvement or processes for experimentation and continuous improvement, nothing gets accomplished when people collectively don't collaborate and challenge themselves to share the need to be a part of something bigger than themselves.

 When a child is happy the learning occurs.
 The parent does not give everything the child wants but drives the focus for relevance.
 Somewhere along our professional journey, people become complacent with the status quo.
 This could be due to other life priorities or unwillingness to commit to learning!
 If learning stops, growth stops!
 If we want to grow, learning should continue!
-So, why are we limiting ourselves what we can learn in the early childhood days but fail to continue that childhood like curiosity continuously in personal and professional lives?
+So, why are we limiting ourselves to what we can learn in the early childhood days but fail to continue that childhood like curiosity continuously in personal and professional lives?

 As I thought through this process, I thought that product management and project management as part of program and portfolio management should also look at people and process in a different light!
 "Manage people for happiness and focus processes for meaning" is my thought.
 If we ensure people are happy and the processes are meaningful (avoiding mura, muri, and muda), then, people will self-organize, challenge the status quo, and demonstrate leadership.
 If people are unhappy and processes are bureaucratic or confusing, people get demotivated, settle for mediocrity, and withdraw!
 Yes, there are many motivation theories (Maslow's Hierarchy, Hertzberg 2-Factor theory, McClelland Theory of Needs, Vroom's expectancy theory, McGregor's Theory of X & Y, Ouchi's Theory of Z) and each has a solid base on multiple fields with their proven track record.